 After the welding process is over and you’ve done everything right to prevent contaminating the welds, your job isn’t over.
 You still need to clean the oxide byproducts generated during welding.
 You may have done this before using a wire brush.
 However, you can also remove these oxides using laser cleaning.

-If you’re interested in laser cleaning to remove oxides for welding applications, contact our experts to discuss your application.
+If you’re interested in laser cleaning to remove oxides and other contaminants for welding applications, contact our experts to discuss your application.